Foundations of Static and Dynamic Absolute Concentration Robustness: Introduction

 This article is organized as follows.
 Section~\ref{sec:q3o8thegqpw} contains the central definitions of this article, and some propositions to highlight the connections with existing notions.
-Section~\ref{subsec:backgroundinfo} contains some background information on deterministic modeling of the dynamics of reaction networks.
+Section~\ref{subsec:backgroundinfo} contains some background information on deterministic modeling of the dynamics of reaction networks and previous work on static ACR.
 Section~\ref{sec:illustrativeexamples}, the main course, has several illustrative examples which delineate the specific conditions in the definitions.
-Section~\ref{sec:3pyihoeqhljd} applies the previous concepts to reaction networks and contains a discussion on static and dynamic ACR at the network level, properties that hold for a large parametrized collection of dynamical systems -- all of which arise from the same underlying network.
+Section~\ref{sec:3pyihoeqhljd} applies the previous concepts to reaction networks and contains a discussion on static and dynamic ACR at the network level.
 Section~\ref{sec:5yiu6fikfyuerlkgfye} is about the interplay between ACR and complex balance, two important ideas in reaction network theory.